ZulyVargas/TASKAPP-FRONTEND/README.md

 * [REACT](https://es.reactjs.org)  - is an open source Javascript library designed to create user interfaces to facilitate the development of single-page applications.

 * [MUI CORE](https://mui.com/material-ui/getting-started/overview/ )- is an open-source React component library that implements Google's Material Design.

+* [SASS](https://sass-lang.com)- Sass (which stands for 'Syntactically awesome style sheets) is an extension of CSS that enables to use things like variables, nested rules, inline imports and more.
 ## Authors

 * **Zuly Valentina Vargas Ramírez**